penk/oxide-eglfs-snap/README.md

 There's prebuilt Qt5 linked against OpenGLES, that will be extracted via `tar-content` plugin and copied over to `prime/`.
 We could try to use stage packages like `libqt5gui5-gles:amd64` in the future.

-For Raspberry Pi2/3 please refer to `rpi2` branch.
+Raspberry Pi2/3 please refer to `rpi2` branch.